Sixty-Five Incorporated

 How can I get out of my Medicare Advantage plan?
 The costs have skyrocketed and I am very angry about this.

 After a bit more discussion, we learned that our friend is not happy with her plan because the drug prices have skyrocketed.
-She was paying $47 a month for her prefilled insulin pen and now she pays $152.
-Her blood pressure medication went from $2.00 to $43.40.
-And she saw similar increases in her five other medications.
+She was paying $35 a month for her prefilled insulin pen last year and now she pays almost $400.
+She thought insulin was capped at $35.

 There’s one important thing our friend (and everyone with a drug plan) needs to do during the Open Enrollment Period.
 Check the costs of medications through every payment stage.
 The Medicare Plan Finder at medicare.gov can help with this.